 1. Getting carried away with the options – Do not get caught in the spiral of compulsive buying when you look at an impressive list of options that seem all to inviting.
 This is the manufacturer’s back yard and chances are you’ll end up spending more than you wanted.
 In addition, most of these options do not add resale value because they are not “essential”.
 Metallic paint, air conditioning, CD radio, etc., on the other hand, are options that significantly influence the resale price.
 Choose options wisely.
 And fret not about your old car because services like Cash For Cars Perth – Buy Old, Used, Junk, Scrap & Unwanted Vehicles! pay you a handsome price for your old car.

 2. Not doing enough shopping around – Americans will only look at an average of 2-3 vehicles before they make their purchase and this can leave you with a bad decision in the end.
 Do your homework and find the perfect car!
 Even if this means visiting more than one dealership.
+Instant personal loans is an option for those who are low on money at the moment.

 3. Settling for what you see on the car lot – Another huge mistake that people make is the fact they settle for something when they do not find what they are looking for.
 Take your time and find what you want.